Effective Rewards and Recognition for the Manufacturing Industry: Boosting Employee Engagement

 2. What types of rewards are commonly used in manufacturing?

-Common rewards in the manufacturing industry includes performance bonuses, profit-sharing, pay raises, extra vacation days, gifts, and access to exclusive benefits.
+Common rewards in the manufacturing industry include performance bonuses, profit-sharing, pay raises, extra vacation days, gifts, and access to exclusive benefits.

 3. What are some best practices for implementing rewards and recognition programs in manufacturing?